Historical Cold Weather Clothing

 of wolfskin of Inuit design, it is an over-the-head

-He is also wearing fur trousers and boots and probably
+and has a long tail.
+He is also wearing fur trousers

 he sledged only in this underwear at times to cool down.

-While fur clothing is impractical for a number of reasons today, aspects of the design of such graments honed by hundreds or even thousands of years of use by Inuit peoples are still in use today.
+While fur clothing is now impractical for a number of reasons, aspects of the design of such graments honed by hundreds and thousands of years of use by Inuit peoples are still in use today.

 Further developments towards the modern system

-The layering system was developed during the Heroic Age and was a successful one with different layers having different functions, base to wick away sweat, then a comfortable and variable insulating layer with a windproof but moisture permeable layer on the outside.
-Layering isn't simply about just putting on lots of layers regardless of any other considerations.
+The layering system was developed during the Heroic Age and was a successful one with different layers having different functions, a base layer to wick away sweat, then a comfortable and variable insulating layer with a windproof but moisture permeable layer on the outside.
+Layering isn't simply about quantity, the different layers have different properties.

 There were still mistakes made however, as late as the 1940's Canadian servicemen would risk disciplinary measures rather than wear uncomfortable and impractical outdoors polar wear made of blanket material that the wind blew freely through.